 - Use of safe speed in relation to prevailing circumstances.

-- Availability of engines required during immediate maneuver.
+- Availability of engines required during an immediate maneuver.

-- Position of lookout(s), helmsman and switching to hand steering.
+- Position of the lookout(s) and helmsman and switching to hand steering.

 - Use of Radar/ ARPA.